 Recreational fishing and collections

-The Fisheries division of the Department of Agriculture, Forestry and Fisheries (DAFF) is the relevant authority for recreational fishing activities along the coast.
+The Fisheries division of the Department of Forestry, Fisheries and the Environment (DFFE) is the relevant authority for recreational fishing activities along the coast.
 Recreational Fishing includes the catching of fish and the collection of other marine species for personal consumption.
 This is inclusive of the collection of marine invertebrate species, such as mussels, prawns and crayfish for personal consumption.
-The Department of Agriculture, Forestry and Fisheries (see link below) is responsible for permitting, monitoring and enforcement.
+The Department of Forestry, Fisheries and the Environment (see link below) is responsible for permitting, monitoring and enforcement.

-Who to contact - Department of Agriculture, Forestry and Fisheries (DAFF)
+Who to contact - Department of Forestry, Fisheries and the Environment (DFFE)

 Permit Applications, Costs and Fishing Regulations

-A range of recreational fishing and collecting permits are available from the SA Post Office or on the DAFF websites (see link below).
+A range of recreational fishing and collecting permits are available from the DFFE website (see link below).
 Make sure that you know what permits are required, for example: permits for KZN invertebrates, oysters, squid.
-The catching or collecting of fish, mussels, oysters, crabs, mud and sand prawns, redbait and mole-crabs is controlled by regulations methods used, the size and number of specimens that may be kept for each species.
-You need to be able to identify the species of fish or invertebrates caught if you intend keeping it and as well as the size, bag, seasonal limits and correct measuring methods for the species.
+The catching or collecting of fish, mussels, oysters, crabs, mud and sand prawns, redbait and mole-crabs is controlled by regulations which include the methods used, the size and number of specimens that may be kept for each species.
+You need to be able to identify the species of fish or invertebrates caught if you intend keeping it and know the size, bag, seasonal limits and correct measuring methods for the species.

-A list of prohibited species, activities, fees, and conditions are available on the website and in a recreational fishing brochure available from the SA Post Office.
-A list of fishing and collection permit conditions is available on the DAFF website (see link below).
+A list of prohibited species, activities, fees, and conditions is available on the website and in a recreational fishing brochure which you can download below.
+A list of fishing and collection permit conditions is available on the DFFE website (see link below).

 Permits are valid for a period of one month or one year from the date of issue .
 Any marine or estuarine organisms collected on these permits may not be sold.